-Best guns in Apex Legends Season 5: Ultimate weapon tier list | Dexerto.com
+Apex Legends Season 7 ultimate gun & weapon tier list - Dexerto

 Alternator — Light SMG

 The Alternator has always struggled to shine behind its big brothers the R-99 and R-301 in the Light class, but there’s a time and a place for the slow-firing SMG.
-In fact, the Alternator actually does more damage per bullet than the R-99.
+In fact, the Alternator actually does the same damage per bullet as the R-99.

 Even better, the light SMG got a couple of long-awaited buffs in the May 12 patch update — magazine size increased from 16 to 19, 22 at level 1, 25 at level 2, and 27 and level 3 — and it’s bumped the fast-shooting gun up a tier.

-This weapon holds its place in A-Tier now because of its early-game strength.
+This weapon holds its place in B-Tier now because of its early-game strength.
 If you find an Alternator right in the first drop, you’ve basically already won the fight, and earned a stack more loot.
-Then dump it for an R-99 or R-301 ASAP.
+Then dump it for a Volt or R-301 as soon as possible.

-The Flatline has a similar role in Apex Legends to the Alternator — its competitors in the Heavy department, namely the Hemlok and Prowler, simply outshine it.
-That said, the VK-47 still packs a major punch, especially with the Anvil Receiver hop-up.

 Longbow DMR — Sniper Rifle

-The Longbow is a solid pick out of the B-Tier weapons, and certainly the best of the non-drop sniper rifles.
-The Kraber is undoubtedly superior, yes, but considering the Longbow pops up on the map a lot more, it’s a handy pickup for eagle-eyed players.
+The Longbow is a solid pick out of the B-Tier weapons, and scrapes in above C-Tier due to the fact it’s the best of the non-drop sniper rifles.
+The Kraber is undoubtedly superior, yes, but the Longbow is still a very handy pickup for eagle-eyed players.

 Even without a scope, the iron sights provide a clear view, and with 50 damage a shot, it will put down an unshielded enemy in two.

-It did receive a slight headshot scale nerf (2.15 down to 2.1) in the Season 5 patch, but like the Wingman it got access to the Skullpiercer hop-up in return.
-That boosts its headshot scale to 2.5, and turns it back into a deadly option.
+It did receive a slight headshot scale nerf (2.15 to 2.1) in Season 5, but like the Wingman it got access to the Skullpiercer hop-up in return.
+That boosts its headshot scale to 2.5; turning it back into a deadly option in a pinch.

 M600 Spitfire — Heavy Machinegun